2025 Buffalo mayoral election

 The 2025 Buffalo mayoral election was held on November 4, 2025, to elect the mayor of Buffalo, New York.

 Incumbent acting mayor Christopher Scanlon, who took office upon the resignation of Byron Brown, ran for a full term but was defeated in the Democratic primary by state senator Sean Ryan.
-The Republican Party nominated former county assistant district attorney James Gardner, while Buffalo ReUse founder Michael Gainer ran as an independent.
-Ryan won the election.
+The Republican Party nominated former county assistant district attorney James Gardner, who lost the election in a landslide.

 Democratic primary

 In anticipation of mayor Byron Brown's resignation, South Buffalo councilman and fellow Democrat Christopher Scanlon was elected president of the Buffalo Common Council by a council vote on January 2, 2024.
 Scanlon had organized Brown's write-in campaign for the 2021 Buffalo mayoral election that won him a fifth term.
 Brown resigned to become chief executive officer of Western Regional Off-Track Betting on October 15, 2024, making Scanlon the acting mayor through right of succession to serve out his remaining term.

 State senator Sean Ryan was endorsed by the Erie County Democratic Committee on February 22, 2025.
 The endorsement process faced criticism, as committee chairman Jeremy Zellner announced Ryan's endorsement several days before a vote was held among membership.
 Zellner denied rumors that he had pushed for Ryan's endorsement in exchange for being appointed to Ryan's state senate seat if he won mayorship.
 As both party chairman and self-appointed Erie County board of elections commissioner, Zellner has been accused of having a conflict of interest with regards to elections and nominating petitions.
 Four candidates alleged impropriety in the endorsement process: Buffalo ReUse founder Michael Gainer, acting mayor Christopher Scanlon, former Buffalo Fire commissioner Garnell Whitfield, and common councilor Rasheed Wyatt.

 Michael Gainer was disqualified from the primary after Sean Ryan sued him in New York Supreme Court, successfully alleging that his nominating petition contained fraud.
-Gainer then petitioned to run as an independent candidate in the general election, and will appear on the Restore Buffalo line.
+Gainer then petitioned to run as an independent candidate in the general election, and he appeared on the Restore Buffalo line.
 Christopher Scanlon also completed an independent petition for the general election.
 Garnell Whitfield's petition for an independent line was disqualified by the Erie County board of elections after a challenge by Scanlon's campaign.

 Frontrunners Sean Ryan and Christopher Scanlon both launched attack ads against each other in the leadup to the primary.
 Ryan's ads accused Scanlon of accepting donations from Republican Carl Paladino, while Scanlon's ads accused Ryan of endorsing 2021 candidate India Walton and her platform to defund the police.

 Sean Ryan won the Democratic primary on June 24, 2025.
 27% of registered Democrats cast ballots, which was a higher voter turnout than the 2021 primary.
 7,500 ballots were cast during the nine-day early voting period, up from 2,684 in 2021.
 Christopher Scanlon withdrew his independent bid following the primary and announced he would return to the Buffalo Common Council presidency, ensuring a new mayor would be decided in the general election.